SeanMcKeen/Decrapify/README.md

-# Decrapify
+# Decrapify (Enterprise)
-Powershell script to remove bloatware from a device
+Powershell script to remove bloatware from a device, including Xbox, McAfee, and some manufacturer software.